 - Unfazed Everyman: Ian and Barbara just kind of stand around and look bewildered as nine unknown men and another TARDIS (containing nine different TARDISes) suddenly appear in the console room.

-- Wham Episode: Episode four, both for this series and for the original show.
-(Though it is - of course - not considered canon, being a fan series.)
+- Wham Episode: Episode 4, both for this story and the TV show (though, being a fan-made production, it's not canon).
 Let's count all the big reveals.